mofcloud/docs/docs/user-guide/providers/cloudflare.md

-Mof is using Cloudflare GraphQL to pull CDN usage data，user needs to provide CDN price in order to calc final bill amount.
+Cycor is using Cloudflare GraphQL to pull CDN usage data，user needs to provide CDN price in order to calc final bill amount.

 ---